asier-izquierdo/craftceres/README.md

 # CraftCeres

-This repository contains the configuration files for the PaperMC java server, the automation scripts that the machine uses to perform mainteinance tasks, and the website itself.
+This repository contains the configuration files for the PaperMC java server, the automation scripts that the machine uses to perform mainteinance tasks, and the website itself.<br>
+The "server" folder contains only the files that have been altered from those PaperMC auto-generated.
+Inside the folder, any child directory will be as-is, so that on a fresh installation, this repository can be cloned in order for server to be pre-configured, only auto-generating those that don't need further configuration.
 ## updater.sh

 Cron job running at [0 7 * * 1]<br>